Ofek-Vardi/Command-and-Control/README.md

 as well as uploading / downloading files between the client and server.\

 All communication is done over `AF_INET, SOCK_STREAM` sockets (IPv4, TCP).
-TCP  methodology is imlemented when sending commands / receiving output, by appending headers of set size to every message.
+TCP  methodology is imlemented when sending commands / receiving output, by preppending headers of set size to every message.
 Data segmentation and integrity verification are both implemented when downloading / uploading files.

 Both scripts are extremely modular as most values are configured through the use of global variables.